-Generally, a sea state of 3 or less, in conjunction with other minimum requirements (e.g. minimum visibility of around 3.5 km) are necessary to have survey conditions good enough for BFT spotting.
-Bad weather conditions mean winds over 3 on Beaufort scale, or low clouds (less than 300 m), or heavy rain, or very limited visibility due to fog.
+Generally, a sea state of 3 or less on Beaufort scale, in conjunction with other minimum requirements (e.g. minimum visibility of around 3.5 km) are necessary to have survey conditions good enough for BFT spotting.
+Bad weather conditions mean winds over 3 on Beaufort scale, or low clouds (less than 300 m from the surface), or heavy rain, or very limited visibility due to fog.
 Bad weather conditions prevent reliable observation of tuna schools close to the sea surface.